-Welcome to Transterm! a database providing access to mRNA sequences and associated regulatory elements.
-A new feature (5/2015) is to analyse a human 3' UTR alignment to predict both protein and miRNA binding sites (go to Scan for Motifs).
+Welcome to Transterm! a database providing access to mRNA sequences and associated regulatory elements, updated with RefSeq 82 data.
+A recent feature is to analyse a human 3' UTR alignment to predict both protein and miRNA binding sites (go to Scan for Motifs).

 The mRNA sequences are now processed from Refseq, including complete genomes.
 They are divided into biologically relevant sections 5' UTRs and 3' UTRs, initiation and termination regions and the full CDS sequences.

-This data or your own sequences can be searched for defined regulatory elements (e.g. Puf3, Iron Responsive Element).
-The Transterm elements were updated here.
+This data or your own sequences can be searched for defined regulatory elements.
+The Transterm elements are updated here.

 A more detailed overview is found in our publication "Transterm: a database to aid the analysis of regulatory sequences in mRNAs" in Nucleic Acids Research.